Crying Is Not a Sign of Weakness - Embrace Your Emotions!

 When you feel emotional yourself, don't try to hold back the waterworks.
 Shed a tear and embrace your emotions!

-If you agree with this article and think crying is a sign of strength, please remember to SHARE the article with your family and friends on Facebook!
+If you found this content interesting or thought-provoking, please remember to SHARE the article with your family and friends on Facebook!